-To provide some degree of script compatibility with the Launchkey Mini [MK3], the Scene Up and Scene Down buttons also report back CC 68h (104) and 69h (105) respectively on Channel 16.
+Note that to provide some degree of script compatibility with the Launchkey Mini MK3, the Scene Up and Scene Down buttons also report back CC 68h (104) and 69h (105) respectively on Channel 16.

 The Control Change indices listed are also used for sending colour to the corresponding LEDs (if the button has any), see the Colouring the surface chapter further below.